Regne Unit flag Regne Unit: Visió econòmica i política

 Executive Power

 The King is the head of state.
 But above all he plays a symbolic and representational role.
 He continues to exercise three essential rights: the right to be consulted, to advise and to warn.
-Following legislative elections to the lower house of parliament, the leader of the majority party or coalition is usually appointed Prime Minister by the King to serve a five-year term.
+Following legislative elections to the lower house of parliament, the leader of the majority party or coalition is usually appointed Prime Minister by the King and remains in office as long as he/she retains the confidence of the House of Commons.
 The Prime Minister is the head of government and has all executive powers, which include law enforcement and the conduct of the day-to-day affairs of the country.
-The Council of Ministers is appointed by the Prime Minister.
+The Prime Minister selects members of the Cabinet and other ministers, who are then formally appointed by the monarch.

 Legislative Power

 The United Kingdom has a bicameral legislative system.
-The parliament is made up of: the House of Lords (the upper house), whose members are appointed for life by the King on the proposal of the Prime Minister (the number of members varies, currently at about 800), 90 hereditary peers and 25 members of the clergy.
-The House of Commons (lower house) has 650 seats, and its members are elected by universal suffrage, for a 5-year term.
+The parliament consists of the House of Lords (the upper house) and the House of Commons (the lower house).
+The House of Lords includes life peers, who are appointed by the King on the advice of the Prime Minister and the House of Lords Appointments Commission, 92 hereditary peers, and 26 members of the clergy (Lords Spiritual).
+The House of Commons has 650 seats, and its members are elected by universal suffrage, generally for a 5-year term.
 The government is directly responsible to and dependent on parliament.

 Indicator of Political Freedom